jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Instance/Userdata.md

 * Public Image: This function can be used normally when using the public image to create an instance after December 14, 2018;<br>
 * Private/shared Image: If an instance of a private image is created using a public image and created no earlier than December 14, 2018, then this function can be normally used when using the private/shared image to create instances;<br>
 * Cloud Marketplace Image: The frequency of Cloud Marketplace image update depends on the service provider.
 Different images support different types of customized data functions.
-Please open ticket or contact JD Cloud technical support personnel for consulting.
+Please open ticket or contact JD Cloud & AI technical support personnel for consulting.

 You can confirm whether the private image created based on the current instance supports this function by viewing the version of JCS-Agent in the instance by the following means.
 If the agent installed in the current instance is other early-stage components or the version of JCS-Agent is too low, please refer to [Public Image System Component](http://docs.jdcloud.com/en/virtual-machines/default-agent-in-public-image) for installation.<br>